aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pps-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLSB via C++ or Online App" h2="PPS  to XLSB File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPS to XLSB?</h2>

+The Portable Presentation Format (PPS) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation (PPT) file format, and is used to store slideshows.
+The XLSB file format is a binary file format used by Microsoft Excel 2007 and later versions to store spreadsheet data.
+It is a compressed version of the Excel Open XML Format (XLSX) file format, and is used to store worksheets.
+Converting PPS to XLSB can be beneficial in many ways, such as allowing users to view and edit the contents of the presentation in a spreadsheet format.

+<h2>How Aspose.Total Helps for PPS to XLSB Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPS file to XLSB within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPS to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSB.
+Aspose.Total for C++ is a suite of APIs that provides a comprehensive set of features for working with Microsoft Office documents.
+It includes APIs for working with PowerPoint, Excel, Word, and other file formats.
+With Aspose.Total for C++, you can easily convert PPS to XLSB within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, you can export PPS to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLSB.
+This process is simple and efficient, and can be completed in a matter of minutes.
+Aspose.Total for C++ also provides a wide range of features for working with other file formats, such as PDF, HTML, and more.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}